List of Power Rangers Ninja Steel characters: Galaxy Warriors contestants

-Galvanax would have his contestants on "Galaxy Warriors" fight each other for other people's amusements and would deploy some of them to Earth to fight the Ninja Steel Rangers.
+Galvanax would have his contestants on "Galaxy Warriors" fight each other for other people's amusements and deploy some of them to Earth to fight the Ninja Steel Rangers.
 Most of the contestants on "Galaxy Warriors" resemble a hybrid of a Yōkai and an item.
 To make a contestant grow, Cosmo Royale would hit the blue button on the Stage Machine that activates the Gigantify Ray.